doc4d/orda/docs/API/DataStoreClass.md

 If you omit the *localID* parameter (or pass an empty string ""), the command returns a reference to the datastore matching the local 4D database (or the 4D Server database in case of opening a remote database on 4D Server).
 The datastore is opened automatically and available directly through `ds`.

 You can also get a reference on an open remote datastore by passing its local id in the *localID* parameter.
-The datastore must have been previously opened with the [`Open datastore`](#open-datastore) command by the current database (host or component).
+The datastore must have been previously opened with the [`Open datastore`](#open-datastore) command.
 The local id is defined when using this command.

->The scope of the local id is the database where the datastore has been opened.
+>The scope of the local id is the project where the datastore has been opened.

 If no *localID* datastore is found, the command returns **Null**.

-Objects available in the `cs.Datastore` are mapped from the target database with respect to the [ORDA general rules](Concepts/dsMapping.md#general-rules).
+Objects available in the `cs.Datastore` are mapped from the target database with respect to the [ORDA general rules](Concepts/data-model#general-rules).

 #### Example 1